tomshaw/mediable/README.md

 Launching Mediable is done by dispatching the `mediable:open` event.

-> Note: This is typically executed with a button click in your application.
+> This is typically executed with a button click.

 ```php
 $this->dispatch('mediable:open');
 ```

-Insert attachments directly into form inputs typically a `textarea` using the named parameter `id`.
+Insert attachments directly into form inputs using named parameters.

 > This example launches the modal with the intention of injecting attachments directly into an html input that has an `id` of `description`.